DanielMabbett/terrabot/README.md

 This is not designed to be a fully "fleshed-out" tool such as Atlantis.
 It focuses only on sending a comment back to your pull request to let the reviewers know details of the intended changes.

+The advantages of a light weight tool such as *terrabot* is that you can run it on an agent/host which is not routeable to from public services (i.e. A self-hosted Azure DevOps agent that is behind a firewall).

 ## Usage

 ```sh